purpeetc/purpeetc/README.md

 ## Hi there 👋
-I’m currently student in uni!
-I would like to learn a lot, so I will be glad for your help.
-Later I will add more information about myself,Thanks!

 <!--
 **purpeetc/purpeetc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.